 Please call early in the day if you think you will need a same day appointment.

-Please bring your GWorld card and insurance card to each visit to the Colonial Health Center.
+Please bring your GWorld card and insurance card to each visit to the Student Health Center.

 Arrive at least 15 minutes prior to your scheduled appointment time in order to check-in and complete forms.
 Please make sure all of your demographic information is up to date including local address and mobile number when checking in for each visit.